Twister (1996 film): Home media

 Twister was released on LaserDisc and VHS by Warner Home Video on October 1, 1996.
 It was the division's first home video release to be THX certified.
 A widescreen VHS release became available at the same time.
 There is a message by James Lee Witt, the then-head of the Federal Emergency Management Agency (FEMA) at the end of the film.
 By November 1996, it topped the number one spot in Billboards top sales.
-The film was released on DVD on March 25, 1997, and was the first feature film to be released on the DVD format.
+The film was released on DVD on March 25, 1997, and was one of the first feature films to be released on the DVD format in US.
 The DVD release occurred eleven days before Twister made its United States pay-cable debut on HBO on April 5, 1997.
 Twister was then released on VHS by MCA/Universal Home Video through CIC Video in the UK on March 10, 1997, and July 14, 1997.

 The film was re-released on DVD on June 6, 2000.
 Special features on this release include an audio commentary by Jan de Bont and Stefen Fangmeier to listen throughout the film, behind-the-scenes footage, trailers and a Van Halen music video.
 Eight years later on May 6, 2008, a two-disc special edition DVD and Blu-ray were released.
 An HD DVD was then released on May 27, becoming one of the last HD DVDs to be ever released.

+In January 2012, a triple feature Blu-ray pack with Twister, Poseidon and The Perfect Storm was released.

 The film was released on Ultra HD Blu-ray by Warner Bros.
 Home Entertainment with a new Dolby Atmos audio mix on July 9, 2024 and also a double feature Blu-ray and DVD with Twisters by the film's international distributor, Universal Pictures Home Entertainment, on October 22.